 Ben Altman (b.
 1953) trained as an artist by studying Physics, towing icebergs, racing sailboats, and working in commercial photography.
 A naturalized U.S. citizen of British origin, his work responds to episodes of mass violence and what it means to inherit such histories.

-In 2019 Altman was awarded a John Simon Guggenheim Memorial Fellowship, an Individual Artist Grant from the New York State Council on the Arts and a New York Foundation for the Arts NYSCA/NYFA Fellowship.
+Altman has been awarded a John Simon Guggenheim Memorial Fellowship, Individual Artist and Artist Support Grants from the New York State Council on the Arts, and a New York Foundation for the Arts NYSCA/NYFA Fellowship.
 Other awards include the Houston Center for Photography’s 2015 Fellowship and the 2015 Critical Mass Top 50.
 He has exhibited widely.